 As more advanced students discover, however, learning how to argue fairly is more difficult than it first appears.
 One’s first instinct is to give one’s interlocutors the benefit of any doubt, to interpret so generously that one ends up losing all confidence in one’s own position.
 Making a meaningful contribution to a debate sometimes requires reframing the debate’s terms, a skill that is not covered by any writing guide.
 I find that holding in-class workshops on the craft of philosophical writing and encouraging students to present drafts in office hours significantly improve students’ chances for producing strong papers.

-Finally, unlike more purely intellectual pursuits, political theory is also inescapably practical: it contains the resources for critical reflection about the institutions under which students live and their options for sustaining or reforming them.
-For many students, a course in political theory provides a rare opportunity to question their inherited dispositions and to think carefully about their own roles as institutional agents.
+Finally, unlike more purely intellectual pursuits, political philosophy is also inescapably practical: it contains the resources for critical reflection about the institutions under which students live and their options for sustaining or reforming them.
+For many students, a course in political philosophy provides a rare opportunity to question their inherited dispositions and to think carefully about their own roles as institutional agents.
 Yet students often fail to appreciate sufficiently how a given intellectual debate applies to their own lives.
 Above all, I encourage students to try to bring their behavioral choices into line with the principled convictions that they reach (or reaffirm) through the course.
-Some of the most rewarding moments of teaching political theory come when students are moved to reform their lifestyles or change their career plans as a result of critical self-reflection that the course has inspired.
+Some of the most rewarding moments of teaching political philosophy come when students are moved to reform their lifestyles or change their career plans as a result of critical self-reflection that the course has inspired.